 What's needed is a practical approach for aligning disparate data quality activities with one another to create an organized program that addresses the challenges of ensuring and maintaining high quality levels.
-Aside from engaging business sponsors and developing a business case for data quality investments -- both requirements in their own rights -- here is a list of five tasks and procedures that are fundamental to effective data quality management and improvement efforts.
+Aside from engaging business sponsors and developing a business case for data quality assurance investments -- both requirements in their own rights -- here is a list of five tasks and procedures that are fundamental to effective data quality management and improvement efforts in organizations.

 Check data validity on an ongoing basis.
 Develop automated services for validating data records against the quality rules you've defined.
 A strategic implementation enables the rules and validation mechanisms to be shared across applications and deployed at various locations in an organization's information flow for continuous data inspection and quality measurement.
 The results can be fed into a variety of reporting schemes -- for example, direct notifications and alerts sent to data stewards to address acute anomalies and high-priority data flaws, and data quality dashboards and scorecards with aggregated metrics for a wider audience.